Russia records another 7,531 coronavirus cases, 58 deaths

 Russia recorded 7,531 coronavirus cases in the past 24 hours, the anti-coronavirus crisis center said on Saturday.
-The total number of cases has reached 21,708,852, Trend reports with reference to TASS.
+The total number of cases has reached 21,708,852, Trend reports citing TASS.

 As many as 1,266 people were hospitalized with COVID-19 in the past 24 hours, down from 1,400 the day before.
 Hospitalizations declined in 40 regions of the country and rose in 27 regions.